 As students learn how to analyze local and global connections and issues, the lessons will help them recognize personal impacts and responsibilities on a local to global scale.
 Global Citizenship Education allows students to develop the knowledge and competencies to engage with a variety of issues in a meaningful and transformative way.
 Students will be equipped with the knowledge, skills, and strategies they need to make informed decisions regarding engagement in positive action for social change within their own lives, communities, and globally.

-Download the Classroom Presentation Video and PDF Lesson Plans Here
+Download the PDF Lesson Plans Here